bernardchu/dps/Deployment.md

 Then share the Google Sheet with the email address given in the `"client_email"` field in the JSON.
 Fair warning - Google's documentation is atrocious.

+### Images
+There are two types of images used for DPS: 1) Static images hosted in our own S3 bucket and 2) images returned from Rescue Groups.
+All images are processed in real-time by using imgix.
+The imgix account can be accessed by using Google sign in from ops@dpsrescue.org.